Procedural Rules, 29 CFR Part 2700

 (ii) The reasonableness of the length of time fixed for abatement in a citation or modification thereof issued under section 104 of the Act.

 (b) Time to contest.
-Contests filed by an operator pursuant to paragraph (a)(1) of this section shall be filed with the Secretary at the appropriate Regional Solicitor’s Office or at the Solicitor’s Office, Mine Safety and Health Division, Arlington, Virginia, within 30 days of receipt by the operator of the contested citation, order, or modification.
+Contests filed by an operator pursuant to paragraph (a)(1) of this section shall be filed with the Secretary at the appropriate Regional Solicitor’s Office or at the Solicitor’s Office, Mine Safety and Health Division, Washington, DC, within 30 days of receipt by the operator of the contested citation, order, or modification.
 Contests filed by a miner or representative of miners pursuant to paragraph (a)(2) of this section shall be filed in the same manner within 30 days of receipt by the miner or representative of miners of the contested order, modification, or termination.

 (c) Notification by the Secretary.
 The Secretary, in accordance with section 105(d) of the Act, 30 U.S.C.
 815(d), shall immediately advise the Commission of such notice of contest upon its receipt.

-(e) Contents of notice of contest.
+(e) Contents of notice of contest

 (1) A notice of contest shall contain a short and plain statement of: